COVID-19 CULTURAL Resources

 > Nonprofit Quarterly has a number of articles about dealing with COVID-19.

-> Know Your Own Bone offers data about business-related best practices for organizations, including likely visitation habits post-pandemic.
+> Know Your Own Bone offers data about business-related best practices for organizations.

-> The Museum Computer Network is compiling and updating a list of virtual resources and online collections from around the globe to help sites during the crisis.
+> Museum Computer Network has compiled a list of virtual resources and online collections from around the globe to help sites during the crisis.

 > Cuseum has a page of coronavirus resources.